iansinnott/iansinnott.github.io/source/_posts/2014-10-03-time-machine-to-the-rescue.md

 ---
-title: "Time Machine to the Rescue"
+title: Time Machine to the Rescue
 ---

 A couple weeks ago I made the decision to reinstall OSX and start anew, washing away over a years worth of accumulated files.
 It took about two hours to get most things reinstalled and running again, and after the fact I was very happy with the results.
 My computer is now fresh again, the downloads folder doesn't have 1000 items in it and I have over 100GB of free space (up from ~5GB before)!
 All in all a very quick and painless experience... until this week.